MaxHeuillet/cvar-algorithms/README.md

 # Risk-Averse Distributional Reinforcement Learning

 This is a fork from [this repository](https://github.com/Silvicek/cvar-algorithms).
 We use their implementation of CVaR Policy Iteration (Chow. et. al. 2015) as baseline in some figures the paper.
 The figure display the CVaR(0.01) optimal path from the starting point (upper-left corner) to the goal (upper right corner) in an environment with probability of random action p (we use 0.05 and 0.1).
-Code to generate the figures is in ``results`` notebook, figures are in ./figures, folder and saved result are in ./cvar/gridworld/results folder.
+Code to generate the figures is in ``results`` notebook, figures are in ``./figures`` folder and saved result used in the paper are in ``./cvar/gridworld/results folder``.

 ![Optimal Path](figures/CVAR_optimal_0.01_0.05.png)